Is Pressure on Performance Threatening Your Organization’s Transformation?

 Executing on a business unusual strategy is typically where the greatest challenges arise – the biggest gaps too.
 This is because business unusual demands innovation and entails greater risk and uncertainty.
 Thus, the gap between strategy and execution can be seen as the gap between business as usual (BAU) and business unusual.

-Typically, the transformative aspect of strategy requires greater speed and agility, greater cross-functional collaboration too.
-All this adds up to new ways of working that present challenges for ‘business as usual’ companies organized in a top-down hierarchy with functional lines of reporting.
+Typically, the transformative aspect of strategy requires greater speed, agility, and cross-functional collaboration.
+All this adds up to new ways of working that present challenges for ‘business as usual’ companies organized in a top-down hierarchy with functional reporting lines.

 Business Unusual brings with it the twin dangers of hidden complexity and misplaced certainty.
 Traditionally linear approaches to planning struggle when the requirement is to be able to ‘see around corners‘.
 Curiosity, humility, experimentation and fast learning are essential.
 So too multiple perspectives.